wanderingelephants/dipsip_client/README.md

 dipsip_client
 This repository contains a standalone Node.js Express application designed to serve as a webhook endpoint.
-It receives signed trade alerts, verifies their authenticity, and then places market orders using the Zerodha Kite API.
+It receives signed order alerts, verifies their authenticity, and then places market orders using the Zerodha Kite API.

 The application is built to be run in a Docker container for a self-contained and easily deployable environment.